 When an experiment (.EXP) file is read, a copy is made in local

 are used.
-The .EXP file is also automatically written before running any GSAS
+The File/Save operation is done automatically before any GSAS

 The notebook pane tabs.